 Many years ago I realized that I MUST be my own advocate.
 Not my doctor, not my mother, not my husband, but ME.
 If I want to go with the flow and be just like everyone else, then shutting down myself to blend in is the way to go.
-But doing so would mean that I am not acting as MY AUTHENTIC self, and that I am not operating at my greatest potential: Mentally, Emotionally, Physically and Spiritually.
+But doing so would mean that I am not acting as MY AUTHENTIC self and that I am not operating at my greatest potential: Mentally, Emotionally, Physically and Spiritually.

 Three things I refuse to do:

-BEING LESS THAN I AM CAPABLE OF
+- BE LESS THAN I AM CAPABLE OF

-FITTING IN JUST TO BE ACCEPTED
+- FIT IN JUST TO BE ACCEPTED

-SILENCING MY VOICE BECAUSE OF THE FEAR OF OTHERS
+- SILENCE MY VOICE BECAUSE OF THE FEAR OF OTHERS

 This means that when my doctor thinks she will see me as a number on a lab report, I speak up and say, “While I respect what you are saying, I am more than a number and a normal range on a lab.
 Here are my symptoms, and what is going on in my life, and this is what I think…”